jose-techcode/TOOLBOX_Luanix/README.md

 # 8. Observations

-This scripting toolkit is intended exclusively for the debian operating system.
+This scripting toolbox is intended exclusively for the debian operating system.
 It is not guaranteed to work on other linux distros without adaptation.
 It is not recommended to use docker for these scripts, given the dependence on the operating system for the correct functioning of the automations.